sdgilley/learn-tools/freshness/README.md

 * `fix_items.py`: Function to standardize the text and format in the title to be used prior to a merge.
 * `get_filelist.py`: Function to get a list of all files in the local repository.
 Call with arguments to get the metadata, then merge by the file URL.
 * `query_work_items.py`: Function to query the work items in DevOps.
-Call with a title string to search for and an area path to search in.
+Call with a title string to search for, and a days argument.
+The days argument is used to remove items that were last touched this many days ago, as it's time to re-do this file again.
 Returns a pandas dataframe with the results.

 ## Reference